grapp1/kw-intern/parflow/docs/parflow_keys.rst

 Geom.{geom_name}.CapPressure
 --------------------------------------------------------------------------------

-Setting capillary pressures for different phases
+Setting capillary pressures for specified geometries

-Geom.geom_name.RelPerm.Coeff.coeff_number
+Geom.{geom_name}.CapPressure.{phase_name}
 --------------------------------------------------------------------------------

-Phase name on which capillary pressure will be specified.
+Setting phase name for capillary pressure of a specified geometry.

-Geom.geom_name.RelPerm.Coeff.coeff_number.Value
+Geom.{geom_name}.CapPressure.{phase_name}.Value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 [Type: double] This key specifies the value of the capillary pressure in the named geometry, geometry_name, for the named phase, phase_name.
+IMPORTANT NOTE: the code currently works only for capillary pressure equal zero.

+:default: 0.0
 .. note::
     The value must be an Integer